Guides - Add Cloud Firewall Rules

 ,).
 To configure a Port Range, enter the starting port and ending port numbers separated by a dash (

 -).
 For example, here is an example value that applies the rule to ports 21, 993, 995, and 2000-3000:

 Sources Required for Inbound rules only.
-Select from a list of Sources that limit incoming connections to the chosen internet protocol, netmask, or specific IP address(es).
+Select from a list of Sources that limit incoming connections to the chosen internet protocol, netmask, or specific IP address(es) and ranges.
 Destinations Required for Outbound rules only.
-Select from a list of Destinations that limit the outgoing connections to the chosen internet protocol, netmask, or specific IP address(es).
+Select from a list of Destinations that limit the outgoing connections to the chosen internet protocol, netmask, or specific IP address(es) and ranges.
 Action Choose whether this rule will be to allow or drop traffic.
 The action defined in specific rules will take precedence over the default inbound and outbound traffic policy.
 Required

 Click on Add Rule to add the new rule to this Firewall.
 If you would like to add any additional rules, repeat the process outlined in this section.

 When you are done adding new Firewall rules, review them on the Rules page you are redirected to by default.
 Firewall rules are applied in order from top to bottom as they appear on this page.
 If you would like to re-order these rules, drag and drop any row into their desired position.